coderitter/knight-validation/README.md

 ```

 ### Constraints that are only checked if a condition is met

+You can provide a condition which is evaluated before the constraint is being checked.
+If the condition is not met, the constraint will not be checked.

 ```typescript
 import { Required, Validator } from 'knight-validation'